 With Universal Analytics, this option is not (yet) available, so admins must manually make a one-line change to the tracking code (in bold below).

 If Google does not detect the remarketing tag on your site right away, don’t panic.
 It takes 1-2 days to update and there is no way to manually initiate a crawl.
-Full documentation for how to update your Analytics tracking code to support Display Advertising (remarketing) can be found in this AdWords help center article.
+Full documentation for how to update your Analytics tracking code to support Display Advertising (remarketing) can be found in this Google Ads help center article.

 For help setting up, managing or troubleshooting remarketing campaigns through Google Analytics, feel free to contact us.